data-aleks/henley_passport_index_tidy_tuesday_09_09_09/README.md

     * Replaced country names with outside ASCII range characters.
 (Türkiye to Turkey)

 2. df_rank_by_year
-    * Fill in missing values for Namibia country code.
+    * Fill in missing values for Namibia country code
     * Extract unique regions.
-    * Merge region in to df_countries dimension.
+    * Merge region in to df_countries dimension
     * Transform region values in to title case
     * Remove region, and country from df_rank_by_year
+    * Filled missing values for visa_free_count using forward and backfill

 3. df_covid_data
     * Extracted required columns